-For category 5C1bi Industrial Waste Incineration, $PM{2.5}$ for 2010-2019, the TERT noted that the $PM{2.5}$ estimate is equal to the estimate for PM{10} , whereas for this category PM{10} estimates would be expected to be higher than (rather than equal to) $PM{2.5}$ estimates.
+For category 5C1bi Industrial Waste Incineration, PM{2.5} for 2010-2019, the TERT noted that the PM{2.5} estimate is equal to the estimate for PM10, whereas for this category PM10 estimates would be expected to be higher than (rather than equal to) PM{2.5} estimates.
 In response to a question raised during the review, Belgium explained that emissions for this category come from a single incinerator plant in the Walloon region.
 This activity corresponds to flaring in chemical industry and not to municipal waste incineration.
 Since no solid or liquid waste but only gas waste is incinerated there, the EFs in the waste chapter are not suitable for this type of waste.
-The EFs are supposed to be the same for $PM{2.5}$, PM{10} and TSP as per the combustion of gaseous fuels in the 1A2 combustion in industry chapter.
-In absence of emission measurements for PM{10} and $PM{2.5}$, Wallonia assumes a conservative approach where emissions are the same for $PM{2.5}$, PM{10} and TSP.
+The EFs are supposed to be the same for PM{2.5}, PM10 and TSP as per the combustion of gaseous fuels in the 1A2 combustion in industry chapter.
+In absence of emission measurements for PM10 and PM{2.5}, Wallonia assumes a conservative approach where emissions are the same for PM{2.5}, PM10 and TSP.
 The TERT noted that the issue is below the threshold of significance for a technical correction (emissions in 2019 are only 1.046 t).

-For the calculation of $PM{2.5}$ and PM{10} emissions of municipal waste incinerators (reported in category 5C1a for the part of waste incinerated without energy recovery), the same approach is used: only TSP is measured at the stack, so Wallonia assumes that $PM{2.5}$ and PM{10} emissions are equal to the emissions of TSP.
-That explains why the emission factors in Table 6-2 are identical for $PM{2.5}$, PM{10} and TSP.
+For the calculation of $PM{2.5}$ and PM{10} emissions of municipal waste incinerators (reported in category 5C1a for the part of waste incinerated without energy recovery), the same approach is used: only TSP is measured at the stack, so Wallonia assumes that $PM{2.5}$ and PM{10} emissions are equal to the emissions of TSP, except for one plant which has $PM{2.5}$ and PM{10} stack measurement.

 The only hospital waste incinerator has closed since 2005.
 Some hospital waste is incinerated in the municipal waste incineration plants.
 These emissions are thus included in the incineration plants, in category 5C1a Municipal waste incineration.
 The non-hazardous hospital waste (A&B1) can be incinerated in the 4 municipal waste incineration plants.
-However, only one municipal waste incinerate hazardous hospital waste (B2).
+However, only one municipal waste incineration plant is authorized to incinerate hazardous hospital waste (B2).
 The notation key "IE" is used for all the pollutants in category 5C1biii Clinical waste incineration.

 In the early 1990s, about 45 % of the waste was still incinerated without energy recovery.
 Since 2006, the 4 municipal waste incineration plants are fully equipped to produce electricity.
 The emissions with energy recovery are allocated in the energy sector, category 1A1a.
 A small part of the emissions from municipal waste incineration is still allocated in the waste sector, category 5C1a, when waste is incinerated without energy recovery because of occasional problems in the energy recovery systems.
 In 2010, 2011 and 2012 this represents 1.5 % to 2 % of the incinerated waste.
 In 2013, this represents 20 % of the incinerated waste.
 In 2013, the fraction of waste that has been incinerated without energy recovery is higher than the previous years because the turbine of 2 of the 4 waste incineration plants in Wallonia had to be stopped during more than 6 months for repair.
-From 2014 to 2020, the incinerated waste without energy recovery represents 2 % to 4 % of the incinerated waste.
+From 2014 to 2023, the incinerated waste without energy recovery represents 2 % to 5 % of the incinerated waste.
 Table 6-14 presents the amount of wastes incinerated with and without energy recovery in Wallonia.